 Australia has world-class natural destinations too, however, we have to make sure more people in the world know about them and want to see them.
 Connectivity and air travel capability are absolutely crucial to accessibility.
-Especially for Australia’s prospering wine market, with regions including yarra valley wine establishments and the world famous wineries in the Adelaide hills who rely on tourists to travel.
+Especially for Australia’s prospering wine market, with regions including yarra valley wine establishments and the world famous wineries in the Adelaide hills and the Barossa Valley who rely on tourists to travel.
 Then think through tourism infrastructure, visa reform, workforce capacity and marketing.
 We must start thinking about the overall visitor experience from boarding their plane, ship or automobile, to the end location.

 Australia is an aspirational location for global visitors.
 Australia’s natural surroundings, wild animals and diverse coastal experiences attract savvy visitors who are looking to not just visit the most popular attractions, but to have distinct and remarkable experiences that are the envy of their family and friends back home.
 Many want to experience the corners of the earth, but they don’t wish to rough it.

 In 2014-15 nature-based visitors spent $49 billion and the essential attractions are discovered in our regions.
 We should make sure these sites are known to prospective visitors prior to their visit to Australia.
 We need to revitalize our offering and supply high-end experiences, such as the 3 Capes Track.